-The human back extend from the buttocks to the posterior portion of the neck and shoulders.
+The human back extends from the buttocks to the posterior portion of the neck and shoulders.
 It is opposite from the chest, and the vertebral column runs down the back.
 The pelvis at the bottom of the back and the shoulders at the top of the back give the back its breadth, and it narrows in between these two regions.
 There are three different muscle groups found in the back: the superficial group, the deep group, and the intermediate group.

-Muscles found in the superficial group include: rhomboid major, rhomboid minor, levator scapulae, trapezius, latissimus dorsi.
+Muscles found in the superficial group include rhomboid major, rhomboid minor, levator scapulae, trapezius, latissimus dorsi.

-Muscles found in the deep group include the spinotransversales, erector spinae (composed of the iliocostalis, longissimus and spinalis), the transversospinales, and the segmental muscles.
+Muscles found in the deep group include the spinotransversales, erector spinae (composed of the iliocostalis, longissimus, and spinalis), the transversospinales, and the segmental muscles.

 The serratus posterior inferior and the serratus posterior superior compose the intermediate group of muscles.

 Let’s examine the muscles and muscle groups in greater detail.

 The trapezius or trapezoid muscles are two paired muscles that extend from the base of the thoracic vertebrae in the spine to the occipital bone and run out to the spine of the scapula.
 There are three parts to the trapezius.
 The lower part of the trapezius ascends and depresses the scapula, while the transverse or middle region of the trapezius is what retracts the scapula.
 Finally, the upper portion of the scapula is what supports the weight of the arm, as it pulls down on the shoulders and neck.

 The latissimus dorsi muscle is located in the rear of the central portion of the abdomen, behind the arm.
 The trapezius partially covers this muscle near the midline portion of the back and spine.
 It’s a long flat muscle that stretches from the spine to the side of the body.
 The latissimus dorsi is responsible for the abduction and extension of the back, and it also allows for the internal rotation of the shoulder.